Kingrashy12/secptrum-ui/README.md

 - [Box](#Box): A versatile container component for layout and styling purposes.
 - [ImagePicker](#ImagePicker): A picker components that allows users to select and upload an image.

+## Button

+- `Button`: A customizable button component designed to handle various actions and events in your application.
+The Button component supports multiple variants, sizes, and states, making it versatile and adaptable to different design and functionality needs.

 ## Input

-- `Input`: A customizable input field component for user text input.
-Supports various types, sizes, and validation.
+- `Input`: A versatile input field component that supports different types, styles, and additional features like icons.
+The Input component is designed to be highly customizable, making it suitable for various use cases such as forms, search bars, and user data entry.

 ## Stack

-- `Stack`: A layout component that arranges its children in a vertical or horizontal stack with adjustable spacing.
+- `Stack`: A layout component that arranges its children in a vertical or horizontal stack with configurable spacing.
+The Stack component simplifies the management of child components' spacing, alignment,

 ## Box

-- `Box`: A flexible container component that can be used for layout, styling, and spacing.
-Supports padding, margins, borders, and other styling options.
+- `Box`: A flexible container component that serves as a building block for layout and styling.
+The Box component allows you to easily control spacing (padding and margin), alignment, borders, and other CSS properties through props.

 For a full list of components and their usage, please refer to the [documentation](https://secptrumui.vercel.app).